-- 144. Where prints and samples are taken from a person who is subsequently convicted of an offence, those prints and samples may be retained as part of the person's criminal records and the provisions of sections 18A to 18F do not apply. - 145.
-These sections apply to a child over the age of criminal responsibility who is suspected of having committed an offence as they apply to an adult.
-Although such children are unlikely to be prosecuted and convicted, prints and samples can nevertheless be taken under section 18(2) of the 1995 Act. - 146.
-Sections 18E and 18F of the 1995 Act make particular provision for the retention and destruction of prints and samples taken from children where, on referral to the children's hearing, the offence ground in section 67(2)(j) of the 2011 Act is either accepted or established and the offence involved is a "relevant violent offence" or a "relevant sexual offence" which has been prescribed by the Scottish Ministers in an order under section 18E(6).81
+- 161. Where prints and samples are taken from a person who is subsequently convicted of an offence, those prints and samples may be retained as part of the person's criminal records and the provisions of sections 18A to 18F do not apply. - 162.
+These sections apply to a child over the age of criminal responsibility who is suspected of having committed an offence as they apply to an adult.87 Although such children are unlikely to be prosecuted and convicted, prints and samples can nevertheless be taken under section 18(2) of the 1995 Act. - 163.
+Sections 18E and 18F of the 1995 Act make particular provision for the retention and destruction of prints and samples taken from children where, on referral to the children's hearing, the offence ground in section 67(2)(j) of the 2011 Act is either accepted or established and the offence involved is a "relevant violent offence" or a "relevant sexual offence"88 which has been prescribed by the Scottish Ministers in an order under section 18E(6).89 - 164.
+Section 56 of the 2003 Act also makes provision about the retention and use of prints and samples provided voluntarily, in connection with the investigation of an offence.
+It does not apply to persons from whom prints and samples can be taken under the 1995 Act 90 or where the prints or samples are taken by virtue of any power of search, any power to take